isaracorp/Toolkit-Samples/aead_chacha20_poly1305_encrypt/README.md

 $ echo -n "0123456789ab" > nonce.dat
 ```

-We could also use the IQR Toolkit sample's `rng`, with the same seed caveat as
+We could also use the toolkit sample's `rng`, with the same seed caveat as
 above:

 ```